 - Refillable bait stations must be used with mouse poison pellets to keep them full.
 If you have recurring mouse infestation issues, refillable bait stations are an affordable solution.
-You can get more bang for your buck with a bulk bag of pellets and a couple refillable bait stations than a large supply of disposable bait stations.
+You can get more bang for your buck with a bulk bag of pellets and a couple of refillable bait stations than a large supply of disposable bait stations.

-- Disposable bait stations come pre-filled with poison for one-time infestation control.
-Because they’re tamper-proof, they are typically safer to use around kids and pets.
+- Disposable bait stations come prefilled with poison for one-time infestation control.
+Because they’re tamperproof, they are typically safer to use around kids and pets.
 Only mice or other small rodents can get into the bait station to consume the poison.

 Any mouse poison you choose will come with the manufacturer’s directions for use and the exact dosage required to kill a mouse.

-- Multiple-dose poisons are a good option for infestations in households with kids or pets because they have a lower toxicity and lethality, meaning they would do less damage if accidentally ingested once.
+- Multiple-dose poisons are a good option for infestations in households with kids or pets because they have lower toxicity and lethality, meaning they would do less damage if accidentally ingested once.
 However, these poisons are less effective against larger rodents, like rats.

-- Single-dose poisons are very potent, making them ideal if you have only one or two mice in your home and are trying to head off an infestation.
+- Single-dose poisons are very potent, making them ideal if you have only one or two mice in a home and are trying to head off an infestation.
 However, the lethality of these poisons is much higher, so they pose more of a safety risk.
 Ensure single-dose poisons are properly placed and protected from accidental ingestion.
 These poisons may also cause secondary repercussions if the poisoned mouse is eaten by another animal.

-Mouse poison pellets and mouse poison chunks can be found in a range of quantities from small, 3-ounce packages to large buckets weighing more than 18 pounds.
+Mouse poison pellets and mouse poison chunks can be found in a range of quantities, from small 3-ounce packages to large buckets weighing more than 18 pounds.

-Bait stations come in single or multi-pack options.
+Bait stations come in single or multipack options.
 The number of bait stations can range from a single station to full building treatments with more than 20 disposable bait traps in a pack.

 The active ingredient in a mouse poison determines how the poison acts inside the system of the mouse and how it ultimately kills the mouse.

 - Acute toxins typically act very quickly, killing affected mice within 24 hours.
 The term “acute toxins” normally refers to bromethalin or zinc phosphide.
 Bromethalin interferes with the mitochondrial function in the cells of the mouse to cause the shutdown of vital organs and imminent death.
-Zinc phosphide is used in the agricultural industry and not commonly available for residential use.
+Zinc phosphide is used in the agricultural industry and is not commonly available for residential use.
 This is because the poison affects the digestive system of the mouse, causing it to swell up until it dies.
 At this point, the body of the mouse releases noxious gases into the air.
 During that time, the poison can be transferred to other animals, though it is not likely to be lethal in a secondary capacity unless the dosage is high enough.

 The length of time it takes for a mouse poison to kill the mouse after it has ingested a lethal dose is known as the working time of a mouse poison.
-This working time can vary between active ingredients and individual products, so you should always refer to the manufacturer’s directions for expected working time.
+This working time can vary between active ingredients and individual pest control products, so you should always refer to the manufacturer’s directions for the expected working time.

-- Acute toxins, like bromethalin and zinc phosphide kill mice within 24 hours of ingesting a lethal dose.
+- Acute toxins like bromethalin and zinc phosphide kill mice within 24 hours of ingesting a lethal dose.